mojaloop/documentation/docs/technical/technical/deployment-guide/iac-deployment-guide.md

 1. Once logged in, you can check how the deployment of the various applications is progressing.

    When Netbird is in a synced state, you can log in to ArgoCD directly from the browser.
-See the next section: [Mojaloop Switch: Access ArgoCD when Netbird is up and running](#mojaloop-switch-access-argocd-when-netbird-is-up-and-running).
+See the next section: [Verify deployment via ArgoCD when NetBird is up and running](#verify-deployment-via-argocd-when-netbird-is-up-and-running).

-#### Mojaloop Switch: Access ArgoCD when Netbird is up and running
+##### Verify deployment via ArgoCD when NetBird is up and running

-##### Configure user permissions
+###### Configure user permissions

 1. Log in as admin to Control Center Zitadel to grant permissions.
 1. Add user to environment group: